gfx-rs/gfx/README.md

 ## Possible Solutions

-- Use a handle-based API to manage buffer and shader objects.
-This would allow data to be packed in arrays as opposed to being distributed across tree-based struct hierarchies.
-It would also make batch processing easier.
+- Verify compatibility of the shader inputs with user-provided data.
-  See `research.md` for more information on this data model.
-One issue with this model could be the problem of 'handle lifetimes' - ie. what happens if the data associated with a handle is removed?
-Using this model could negate some of the advantages of using Rust in the first place.
+- Use Rust procedural macros to generate the code for querying and uploading of shader parameters.
 - Make use of 'draw call bucketing'.
-See `research.md` for more information.
+See [research.md](wiki/research.md) for more information.
 - Leave scene and model management up to the client, and focus instead on buffers and shaders.
-Provide ways of accessing the underlying rendering API, to allow clients to make use of advanced, non-standard features if necessary.
 - Provide structural data types (as opposed to nominal ones) in order to make interfacing with other maths libraries easier.
 For example:
 ~~~rust
 pub type Vertex4<T> = [T,..4];
 pub type Matrix4x3<T> = [[T,..3],..4];